-Operations, lithostratigraphy, minerals, and physical properties
+Operations, stratigraphy, minerals, and physical properties

-Eight holes (C0013A-C0013H) were drilled at Site C0013, and core was recovered from all but Hole C0013A (Fig. F8).
+Eight holes (C0013A-C0013H) were drilled at Site C0013 (see Fig. F2 in Expedition 331 Scientists, 2011a), and core was recovered from all but Hole C0013A (Fig. F8).
 Hole C0013E was the deepest (54.5 mbsf) and was cased down to 40.2 mbsf and fixed with a corrosion cap (open outlet pipe) mounted on the guide base.
-During drilling and coring operations at Site C0013, we encountered many operational and sample-handling problems due to the unexpectedly high temperature gradient at the site and the presence of repeated hard layers that appear to behave as cap rocks, alternating with soft and sticky clay-rich layers.
+During drilling and coring operations at Site C0013, we encountered many operational and sample-handling problems.
+These problems were due to the unexpectedly high temperature gradient at the site and the presence of repeated hard layers that appear to behave as cap rocks alternating with soft and sticky clay-rich layers.
 Porosity measurements on the core clearly document the repeated occurrence of low-porosity harder layers (e.g., 0-2, 7-10, and 20-30 mbsf).
-We observed at several depths that when we drilled through a hard cap rock into the softer intervening layers, subseafloor hydrothermal fluid began to upwell in the hole and exit to the seafloor, where it was imaged by the video camera mounted on the ROV.
+We observed at several depths that when a hard cap rock was drilled through into softer underlying layers, subseafloor hydrothermal fluid began to upwell from the hole to the seafloor, where it was imaged by the ROV video camera.
 We surmise that fluids were flowing laterally, trapped beneath the cap rock.
 To tap this fluid, we used slotted, perforated casing pipe over the depth interval 21-39.8 mbsf in Hole C0013E (Fig. F9).
-Immediately after casing and capping this hole, we observed, in the ROV video image, strong hydrothermal fluid discharge from the casing pipe, which was hung in the guide base.
-Thermoseal temperature-sensitive strips on the corrosion cap outlet pipe and read in the ROV video imagery indicated that the discharging water was >250°C. When the JAMSTEC ship Natsushima visited Hole C0013E with its Hyper Dolphin ROV 2 days later, they found that flow from the casing pipe, through the outlet in the corrosion cap, had ceased.
+Immediately after casing and capping this hole, we observed in the ROV video image strong hydrothermal fluid discharge from the casing pipe that was hung in the guide base.
+Thermoseal temperature-sensitive strips on the corrosion cap outlet pipe and read in the ROV video imagery indicated that the discharging water was >250°C. When the JAMSTEC ship Natsushima visited Hole C0013E with its Hyper Dolphin ROV 2 days later, they found that flow from the casing pipe through the outlet in the corrosion cap had ceased.
 Instead, water that appeared blackish was now discharging directly from the hole beneath the guide base.
 This flow apparently came up through the annulus, between the wall of the hole and the outer surface of the casing pipe.
 The Hyper Dolphin lowered a probe 30 m into cased Hole C0013E and measured a temperature of only 4°C; the hole was plugged below that depth.
-The Hyper Dolphin also measured a temperature of 11°C in diffuse flow from uncased Hole C0013D, higher than the bottom water temperature in the area of $4.51^{\circ} \pm 0.17^{\circ}$ C (1 $\sigma$ , n = 4, measured at Holes C0014C, C0014D, C0014F, and C0014G).
-On these same dives the Hyper Dolphin revisited the NBC vent about 170 m to the west-northwest, which we drilled as Site C0016, and found it to be venting at 310°C, compared with the highest temperature measured there in previous years of 311°C (Kawagucci et al., in press).
+The Hyper Dolphin also measured a temperature of 11°C in diffuse flow from uncased Hole C0013D, higher than the bottom water temperature in the area of $4.51 \pm 0.17^{\circ}$ C (1 σ , n = 4; measured at Holes C0014C, C0014D, C0014F, and C0014G).
+On these same dives the Hyper Dolphin revisited the NBC vent ~170 m to the west-northwest, which we drilled as Site C0016, and found it to be venting 310°C fluids, compared with the highest temperature measured there in previous years of 311°C (Kawagucci et al., 2011).

 Four lithologic units were identified at Site C0013.
-The uppermost Unit I (0-4 mbsf) is hydrothermally altered mud containing crystalline pipes of elemental sulfur and sulfide grit.
+The uppermost Unit I (0-5 mbsf) is hydrothermally altered mud containing crystalline pipes of elemental sulfur and sulfide grit.
 The ROV survey done at the site to choose actual hole locations shows that the seafloor is covered by a thin (<1 m) discontinuous layer of unaltered sediment, as has been documented in previous surveys over the past 10 y.
-The origin of the sulfide grit is uncertain, and two potential sources, collapsed sulfide mound fragments or in situ deposition by high-temperature hydrothermal fluids, have been proposed.
-It is apparent in any case that Unit I has been subjected to high temperatures and hosted sulfidic hydrothermal fluids, supporting the in situ formation scenario for at least some of the sulfide.

-Unit II (4-14 mbsf) is hydrothermally altered mud with some heavily veined intervals and clastic units containing anhydrite breccia and fragments of metalliferous massive sulfide.
+Unit II (5-14 mbsf) is hydrothermally altered mud with some heavily veined intervals and clastic units containing anhydrite breccia and fragments of metalliferous massive sulfide.
 Unit II is commonly cut by anhydrite veins, indicating that seawater infiltrated and was heated to >150°C. Unit II represents a possible hydrothermal reservoir or fluid migration path, consistent with our observation of upflow in Hole C0013E.